The Ultimate Guide to Understanding

 How Does a Smart Contract Work?

-How do Smart Contracts on the Blockchain Work?
+How do Blockchain Smart Contracts Work?

 In order to understand how smart contracts work, it is important to first make the distinction between the smart contract code and how/what that code is being applied to.
 As explained in the article “Making Sense of Blockchain Smart Contracts” by Josh Stark of Ledger Labs, a smart contract can be broken down into two separate components: